-- Bit 15: Mode_Select "1" for Configuration Mode Programming "0" for Command Mode Programming. - Bit 14: Preset_Encoder When this bit makes a $0 \rightarrow 1$ transition, the unit will preset the Encoder Position to the value stored in Output Words 2 and 3. - Bit 13: Run_Assembled_Move When this bit makes a 0→1 transition, the unit will run the Assembled Move already stored in memory. - Assembled_Move_Type Command Word 1, Bit 9: This bit determines the type of move that is run.
+- Bit 15: Mode_Select "1" for Configuration Mode Programming "0" for Command Mode Programming. - Bit 14: Preset_Encoder When this bit makes a $0 \rightarrow 1$ transition, the unit will preset the Encoder Position to the value stored in Output Words 2 and 3. - Bit 13: Run_Assembled_Move When this bit makes a $0 \rightarrow 1$ transition, the unit will run the Assembled Move already stored in memory. - Assembled_Move_Type Command Word 1, Bit 9: This bit determines the type of move that is run.
 When this bit equals "0", a Blend Move is run.
 When this bit equals "1", a Dwell Move is run.
 When starting a Dwell Move, the Dwell Time is programmed in word 9 of the Command Data.
 The value is programmed in milliseconds and can range from 0 to 65,536. - Reverse_Blend_Direction Command Word 1, Bit 4: This bit is used to determine the direction that the Blend Move will be run in.
 When this bit equals "0", the Blend Move runs in the clockwise direction.
 When this bit equals "1", the Blend Move is run in the counter-clockwise direction. - Bits 12 & 11: Program_Assembled & Read_Assembled_Data These bits are used to program the segments of an Assembled Move before the move can be run.
-Their use is explained in the Assembled Move Programming section of this manual starting on page 40. - Bit 10: Reset_Errors When this bit makes a $0 \rightarrow 1$ transition, the unit will clear all existing command errors and reset the Move_Complete bit in the Network Input Data.
+Their use is explained in the Assembled Move Programming section of this manual starting on page 42. - Bit 10: Reset_Errors When this bit makes a 0→1 transition, the unit will clear all existing command errors and reset the Move_Complete bit in the Network Input Data.
+On units with the STO option, this bit is also used to clear a Driver_Fault caused by an STO fault.
+(Not that power must be applied to both STO inputs before the Driver_Fault can be cleared.)
 This bit does not clear a configuration error or the Position_Invalid status bit. - Bit 9: Preset_Position When this bit makes a 0→1 transition, the unit will preset the Motor Position.
 The value depends on the state of the Preset_To_Encoder bit (Command Word 1, bit 13).
 If the Preset_To_Encoder bit equals "0", the Motor Position is preset to the value stored in Output Words 2 and 3.
 If the Preset_To_Encoder bit equals "1", the Motor Position is set to: